d-eisen/portfolio/content/worldwater.md

 I also asked participants what are their pain points associated with being involved with organizations.
 The two pain points that users have were related to scheduling: users reported having difficulty being involved with organizations due to limited time, others reported feeling that organizations made poor use of their time.

 # Discovery: Insights, Personas, Empathy Maps
 A key insight from the research was is that users would most likely afford involvement with a new organization if they were 1.) referred by a personal connection and 2.) their experience with the organization's site would be as convenient and efficient in helping them meet their goals of supporting the organization.
-Based on these insignts, the requirements for the design would be likely to include seamless user flows related to giving to the organization that integrated with social media platforms to allow users to challenge others to involvement.
+Based on these insights, the requirements for the design would be likely to include seamless user flows related to giving to the organization that integrated with social media platforms to allow users to challenge others to involvement.

 ## Persona
 I wanted to further synthesize the research that had been done and begin to develop a profile of the kind of person for who I was designing.
 Two lean personas were developed based on the surveys and interviews.
 The first persona, Linda, valued personal connection as a factor related to her involvement with organizations.
 Linda was generous with her time and was not a frequent user of mobile technology.